yk-jp/expense-tracker/README.md

 3. Understand the concept of docker and actually use it
 4. Deal with token-based authentication

 The app was developed for learning purposes.
-   If you have any suggestions or reviews, please message me!
+If you have any suggestions or reviews, please message us!
-   I want to learn more about how to design the architecture optimally and how code can be improved!
+We want to learn more about how to design the architecture optimally and how code can be improved!

 ### frontend repo